When should I do a code audit? How do I do that?

 Elements of a professional code review process

 Suppose you are curious about what elements, tools, approaches are used and what best practices, project, and architecture patterns are checking in the most effective code analysis.
-In that case, you can download our code review checklist.

 Tips for cost-effective code audit

 As we said in the previous paragraph, a good option is to take external experts to such work when reviewing code.
 It will help to avoid the mistake of knowledge blindness.

 Make a list of everything you need to do